MacKeeper Review: Quick Expert Summary

 Within the Apps & Processes section, you can see a detailed breakdown of the applications that are using the most memory.
 Each app can be closed manually within this screen, and I was pleased to see that MacKeeper “locks” those that aren’t safe to delete, so you can’t accidentally close something that is critical to your machine.

-There are other odd details like the fact that there are a number of grayed-out applications and processes that look potentially important, but can still be closed, which I found confusing.
+There are some odd details like the fact that there are a number of grayed-out applications and processes that look potentially important, but can still be closed, which I found confusing.
 Particularly given MacKeeper’s own warning about the risk of closing certain processes, which is clearly stated on their How To Use Memory Cleaner blog post, but nowhere within the app itself.
 Once again, I’d like to see more explanation — within the app interface — of what users need to watch out for.

 Ironically, MacKeeper was also one of the applications using the most memory.
 Although MacKeeper didn’t seem to affect my device’s performance, this isn’t what I expect from a program claiming to speed up my macOS device by helping me to optimize my memory usage.